Aaronrey1/VehicleQuery1/replit.md

 ## Overview

 VehicleDB Pro is a full-stack vehicle database management system that allows users to search, manage, and analyze vehicle compatibility data.
 The application provides functionality to search vehicles by make, model, and year, import vehicle data from CSV files, and view analytics on the database contents.
+Additionally, the Geometris feature enables searching for harness types based on vehicle make, model, and year ranges.
 Built with React on the frontend and Express on the backend, it uses PostgreSQL for data storage with Drizzle ORM for database operations.

 ## User Preferences